python/cpython/Doc/tutorial/errors.rst

 The exception's :meth:`__str__` output is printed as the last part ('detail') of the message for unhandled exceptions.

-:exc:`BaseException` is the common base class of all exceptions, including :exc:`Exception` which is a subclass of all exceptions apart a few which are not typically handled, because they are used to indicate that the program should terminate.
+:exc:`BaseException` is the common base class of all exceptions.
+One of its subclasses, :exc:`Exception`, is the base class of all the non-fatal exceptions.
+Exceptions which are not subclasses of :exc:`Exception` are not typically handled, because they are used to indicate that the program should terminate.
 They include :exc:`SystemExit` which is raised by :meth:`sys.exit` and :exc:`KeyboardInterrupt` which is raised when a user wishes to interrupt the program.

 :exc:`Exception` can be used as a wildcard that catches (almost) everything.
 However, it is good practice to be as specific as possible with the types